 Grammarly is committed to protecting the security of your Information and takes reasonable precautions to protect it.
 However, Internet data transmissions, whether wired or wireless, cannot be guaranteed to be 100% secure, and as a result, we cannot ensure the security of Information you transmit to us, including Personal Data and User Content; accordingly, you acknowledge that you do so at your own risk.

 Grammarly collects and stores the information you provided when you sign up — like your username, e-mail address, and the contact and language preferences — the user content, location information, device details, log data, cookies, and usage information.
 User content can be all of the texts you typed, documents you uploaded while you are using the Grammarly service.
-However, Grammarly does not sell this information but share with third parties when needed.
+However, Grammarly does not sell this information but shares it with third parties when needed.

-With that said, we can prevent and be cautious as much as we can to protect our identity and data, but still, we can be sure of that.
-So, if you’re too much of conscious of your critical data like credit card entry and other classified kinds of stuff, it’s better to turn off the Grammarly extension on your browser, and not to use the Grammarly service for that instance.
+With that said, we can prevent and be cautious as much as we can to protect our identity and data, but still, we can’t be sure of that.
+So, if you’re too conscious of your critical data like credit card entry and other classified kinds of stuff, it’s better to turn off the Grammarly extension on your browser, and not to use the Grammarly service for that instance.